Friday, December 13, 2013

 To win, he must enhance his knowledge of current events yet play up his down-home persona.
 It would guarantee him the suburban vote and the support of hardcore cities like Trenton and Patterson as a pathway to victory.

-Finally, in the game against North Texas State University, when the Mean Green shocked Georgia with a third-quarter 21 to 21 tie, Richt didn't blow his stack.
+Finally, in the contest against North Texas State University, when the Mean Green shocked Georgia with a third-quarter 21 to 21 tie, Richt didn't blow his stack.
 He remained confident that the Bulldogs would pull it out in the end.
 As a result, UGA scored twenty-four unanswered points to break the stalemate and win 45 to 21 in a driving rainstorm.
 Like in the past, the victory was due to a capable head coach.

 Mark Richt deserves much kudos for being level-headed, which is why he is the senior coach in the Southeastern Conference.

-Finally, in the game against North Texas State University, when the Mean Green shocked Georgia with a third-quarter 21 to 21 tie, Richt didn't blow his stack.
+Finally, in the contest against North Texas State University, when the Mean Green shocked Georgia with a third-quarter 21 to 21 tie, Richt didn't blow his stack.
 He remained confident that the Bulldogs would pull it out in the end.
 As a result, UGA scored twenty-four unanswered points to break the stalemate and win 45 to 21 in a driving rainstorm.
 Like in the past, the victory was due to a capable head coach.

 Mark Richt deserves much kudos for being level-headed, which is why he is the senior coach in the Southeastern Conference.